 After you allowlist the host names, import your TLS or SSL certificate into the Google Admin console as a Certificate Authority (CA).
-Then, you deploy the certificate to your Chrome devices so they can access your production network.
+Then, you deploy the certificate to your ChromeOS devices so they can access your production network.

 - Do this early during your deployment to ensure users can access websites without issues.

 - You can add up to 50 certificates in each organizational unit.

 Set up TLS or SSL certificate as a CA